Nickelodeon (Latin America): Feeds

+Nickelodeon Latin America was launched in 20 December 1996 with a one single feed for all the Latin American region with base in Mexico.
+In 2001, the feed were split, creating first the North feed (which covered Mexico, Colombia, Venezuela, Bolivia, Ecuador, Peru, Central America and the Caribbean), followed by the South feed (which covered Argentina, Chile, Uruguay and Paraguay).
+In November 2010, the Central feed was launched and it was based in Colombia, while the North feed became unique for Mexico as it became a separate feed.
+In Argentina and Uruguay, the DirecTV satellite operator broadcast the Central feed instead of the South feed.

+On 1 April 2023, the South feed was merged with the Central feed, forming the Panregional feed.
+In Central America and Dominican Republic, the Sky satellite operator broadcast the Mexico feed instead of the Panregional feed.
+On 18 March 2026, the Panregional feed was merged with the Mexico feed into one single Panregional feed centered in Mexico City, broadcasting in Mexico, Argentina, Colombia, Chile, Venezuela, Peru, Ecuador, Bolivia, Paraguay, Uruguay, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua, Panama and the Caribbean.

 Events and media

-Verano Nick

-Verano Nick (Nick Summer) is a limited summer event, that holds in different places, such on beaches and hotels.
-It holds every year since 2007.

 Kids' Choice Awards

 In 2010, Nickelodeon began to produce localized versions of the Nickelodeon Kids' Choice Awards for its Latin American markets; after a one-off event in 2003, the Nickelodeon Mexico Kids' Choice Awards were relaunched on 4 September 2010 at Six Flags México in Mexico City, hosted by Omar Chaparro and Anahí.
 The Nickelodeon Argentina Kids' Choice Awards then premiered in 2011, held on 11 October 2011 at Microestadio Malvinas Argentinas in Buenos Aires and hosted by Nicolás Vázquez.
 In 2014, the Nickelodeon Colombia Kids' Choice Awards debuted.

 Revista Nick

 Revista Nick (Nick Magazine) was launched on 27 November 2004 in Mexico, ending in April 2010, five months after the American version was ended due to the continued migration of network content to the internet.